SCRT-HQ/VaporShell/docs/glossary/Add-VSAppSyncGraphQLApiOpenIDConnectConfig.md

----
-layout: glossary
-title: Add-VSAppSyncGraphQLApiOpenIDConnectConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAppSyncGraphQLApiOpenIDConnectConfig

 ## SYNOPSIS
-Adds an AWS::AppSync::GraphQLApi.OpenIDConnectConfig resource property to the template
+Adds an AWS::AppSync::GraphQLApi.OpenIDConnectConfig resource property to the template.
+The OpenIDConnectConfig property type specifies the optional authorization configuration for using an OpenID Connect compliant service with your GraphQL endpoint for an AWS AppSync GraphQL API.

 ## SYNTAX